Autodesk Community | Community Resources | Industry Communities

 First time here?
-Welcome!
-Review these FAQs to get started on the Forums, view best practices and learn how to make your first post.
+Welcome in!
+Review these FAQ's to get started on the Forums, view best practices, and learn how to make your first post.

 First time here?
-Welcome!
-Review these FAQs to get started on the Forums, view best practices and learn how to make your first post.
+Welcome in!
+Review these FAQ's to get started on the Forums, view best practices, and learn how to make your first post.

 Learn about why the Community is a valuable place to be.
-Millions of customers have got support, answers and more.
+Millions of customers have gotten support, answers, and more.

 Find user groups, developer groups, and online groups to learn, build relationships, and share your knowledge.